 The tie allows us to achieve the same goal.
-Using a tie between two notes will add the value of the second note to the value of the first.
+Using a tie between two notes will add the value of the second note to the first value.
 For instance, if we tie a quarter note (crotchet) to a half note (minim), we will get a note lasting three beats (same as a dotted half note).

 The following musical example illustrates the use of a dotted half note (minim) and a half note tied to a quarter note (crotchet).
-You will hear a percussive sound for each beat, and a flute playing the written notes.
-Note that the resulting rhythm on the first measure (using the tie) is the same as the rhythm found on the second bar (using the dotted note).
+You will hear a percussive sound for each beat and a flute playing the written notes.
+Note that the resulting rhythm on the first measure (using the tie) is the same as the second bar's rhythm (using the dotted note).

 Translated by Dan Román, revised by Sue Talley.